torvalds/linux/Documentation/mm/memory-model.rst

 completely distinct addresses.
 And, don't forget about NUMA, where different memory banks are attached to different CPUs.

-Linux abstracts this diversity using one of the two memory models:
+GNU/Linux abstracts this diversity using one of the two memory models:
 FLATMEM and SPARSEMEM.
 Each architecture defines what memory models it supports, what the default memory model is and whether it is possible to manually override that default.